NSANTRA/Intel-CNN-Image-Classification/README.md

 ```

 To run any of the notebooks, first download the dataset from the link given in the [Download Dataset Section](#-download-dataset)

+## **Conclusion and Future Scope**

+This project demonstrates the effectiveness of CNNs in classifying natural and urban scenes.
+Transfer learning with VGG19 significantly improves accuracy and generalization compared to training a model from scratch.
+Future enhancements could include:

+1. Experimenting with other pre-trained models (ResNet, EfficientNet, etc.).
+2. Implementing data augmentation techniques to improve robustness.
+3. Optimizing hyperparameters using automated search techniques.
+4. Deploying the model as a web-based or mobile application.